 Introducing your wedding pianist in France

-Looking for a wedding pianist in France?
+Looking for that wedding pianist on “A new life in the sun“?
+The one who also played in the band at Linda and Jonathan’s party?
+Or just a pianist for your wedding in or around the Dordogne?
 Someone who can play during the ceremony, then afterwards for cocktails?
-And maybe accompany a wedding guest who wants to sing?
-And who plays with a cellist, double-bass player, a jazz singer, a five-piece rock/pop cover band, and a blues band?
+And who plays with a cellist, double-bass player, jazz singer, five-piece rock/pop cover band, and a blues band?

 Have a listen while you read on

 When you really need a wedding pianist

 Every wedding is different (and yours will be amazing), but there are some elements they all have in common.
 Those times when a pianist is the perfect person to announce, accompany and entertain.

 There are four moments to think about when planning the music for your ceremony: